Get in Touch

 Managing High-Impact Stakeholder Situations

-• Handling escalations and sensitive reporting issues
+• Handling escalations and sensitive reporting issues for government

-• Stakeholder management during audits and compliance reviews
+• Stakeholder management during audits and compliance reviews for government

-• Monitoring the effectiveness of communications
+• Monitoring the effectiveness of communication strategies for government

 Personal Action Planning

-• Applying course learning to workplace challenges
+• Application of course learning to workplace challenges

 • Individual action plan development